DOCUMENTATION

 Why this layer exists: a verdict you cannot audit is a verdict you cannot trust.
 Stratensight shows the audit before the verdict, not after — on every analysis, every plan, with no gating.
 Read the full mechanics in the methodology page.

-Layer C — Tier gate (Phase 5.3): adds a final coherence check on top of Layer B. The verdict shown to users is subordinated to evidence_certainty.
-With HIGH certainty, the raw verdict is preserved.
-With MODERATE or LOW certainty, the verdict is mapped to a directional signal (e.g. OPPORTUNITY_SIGNAL instead of INVEST).
-With VERY_LOW certainty, the verdict is fully withheld and replaced by INSUFFICIENT_DATA.
+Layer C — Tier gate (Phase 5.3): adds a final coherence check on top of Layer B. The verdict shown to users is subordinated to evidence_certainty, producing 9 decisional states.
+With HIGH certainty, the raw verdict is preserved (INVEST, MONITOR, EXPLORE, AVOID).
+With MODERATE certainty, the verdict is mapped to a directional signal: OPPORTUNITY_SIGNAL, MIXED_SIGNAL, WEAK_SIGNAL or NEGATIVE_SIGNAL (respectively from INVEST, MONITOR, EXPLORE, AVOID).
+With LOW certainty (dataset rich but Signal Integrity™ warnings flagged), the raw verdict is preserved and surfaced as {verdict} — Conditional in amber — the verdict is real, but resolve the flagged warnings to confirm it before any strategic commitment.
+With VERY_LOW certainty (genuinely unusable input: n < 10, temporal < 1 year, or corrupted), the verdict is fully withheld and replaced by INSUFFICIENT_DATA.
 See the methodology page for the complete Tier gate logic.

 CSV